-Once the Test Data is downloaded, you will need to update the placeholders in demo/data/ with the downloaded files (or symbolic links to the files).
-At that point, you can technically run the Demo Snakefile by omitting the --dry-run option from the command in the Getting Started instructions, but you might want to update the value set in demo/config.yaml under scratch\directory to an space where you can readily store large intermediate files (e.g. a directory without snapshots or backups).
+At that point, you can technically run the Demo Snakefile by omitting the --dry-run option from the command in the Getting Started instructions, but you might want to update the value set in demo/config.yaml under scratch_directory to an space where you can readily store large intermediate files (e.g. a directory without snapshots or backups).
+For more information check out the Common Shared Configuration Fields section.